matyus/matyus.github.com/_posts/2023-02-13-did-they-pass-the-coding-exercise.md

 It's possible for a candidate to gain experience in a lot of different ways and it’s our job to glean meaningful information from all the clues.

-It **doesn’t** mean: how many jobs did you have, and how many years did you work at each of those jobs.
+It **doesn’t** mean: how many jobs did they have, and how many years did they work at each of those jobs.

-It **does** mean: what did you learn and how did you grow while you worked at those jobs?
+It **does** mean: what did they learn and how did they grow while they worked at those jobs?

 So given that we are interviewing them, what might all of this say about how they assimilate, grow, and raise-the-bar if they join our team?